 - Bar bills, tips, laundry and room service

-- Climbing permit (needs to be paid in cash on arrival)
+- Climbing permit (needs to be paid for on arrival)

 - Extra mules/porterage taken on